We make it easy to shop for local foods

-In addition to SNAP tokens, the Market also offers credit/debit tokens.
+PFM also offers credit/debit tokens.
 These tokens are green and have a $1 or $5 value.
 The tokens may be purchased at the Information Booth and can be used at all booths to purchase ANY items, including crafts.
 Tokens allow you to keep shopping even if you run out of cash or are purchasing from a vendor that does not accept credit cards.

-- Tokens are available in $1 & $5 increments at the Information Booth.
+- Tokens are available in $1 and $5 increments at the Information Booth.

 - Spend tokens like cash at all vendor booths (yes, you get cash back if you need change from the vendor).